bignos/Documentation/Neovim/Mastering_Neovim.md

 ### The :set Command

+If you want more information about the `:set` command check `:help options` If you want more details about Neovim options check `:help option-list`

 ```
 :set option           Set general form to enable an option
 :set nooption         Set general form to disable an option
 :set option!
 Set general form to toggle(on/off) an option
 :set option?
 Set general form to get the name of the option

 :set                  Show all options that you have specifically changed
 :set all              Show all active options

 :set number           Display line number
 :set nu               Display line number
 :set nonu             Hide line number
 :set nu!
 Toggle display/hide line number

 :set nowrapscan       Stop search at the bottom(/{pt} or n) or at the top(?{pt} or N)
 :set edcompatible     Record last regular expression modifier and use it for the next substitution

 :set ic               Enable 'ignore case', search patern must ignore case
 :set noic             Disable 'ignore case', search patern are case sensitive

+:set compatible       Remove all specific VIM feature(VI pure compatibility)
+:set incsearch        Activate incremental search(Move directly on the buffer as you type on the keyboard)

+:set undolevels={n}   Define the number of undoable changes you can make in an editing session
 ```

 ### Shell command